pablomarin/GPT-Azure-Search-Engine/README.md

 ---
 **Prerequisites Client 3-5 Days POC**
 * Azure subscription
-* Accepted Application to Azure Open AI, including GPT-4o.
-If customer does not have GPT-4o approved, Microsoft CSAs can lend theirs during the workshop
 * Microsoft members preferably to be added as Guests in clients Azure AD.
 If not possible, then customers can issue corporate IDs to Microsoft members
 * A Resource Group (RG)  needs to be set for this Workshop POC, in the customer Azure tenant
 * The customer team and the Microsoft team must have Contributor permissions to this resource group so they can set everything up 2 weeks prior to the workshop
-* A storage account must be set in place in the RG.
 * Customer Data/Documents must be uploaded to the blob storage account, at least two weeks prior to the workshop date
 * A Multi-Tenant App Registration (Service Principal) must be created by the customer (save the Client Id and Secret Value).
-* Customer must provide the Microsoft Team , 10-20 questions (easy to hard) that they want the bot to respond correctly.
+* Customer must provide the Microsoft Team , 10-20 questions (easy to hard) that they want the Agent/Bot to respond correctly.
 * For IDE collaboration and standarization during workshop, AML compute instances with Jupyper Lab will be used, for this, Azure Machine Learning Workspace must be deployed in the RG
    * Note: Please ensure you have enough core compute quota in your Azure Machine Learning workspace